-The Company is designing, developing, and commercializing robotic exoskeletons that allow individuals with mobility impairments or other medical conditions the ability to stand and walk once again.
+The Company is designing, developing and commercializing robotic exoskeletons that allow individuals with mobility impairments or other medical conditions the ability to stand and walk once again.
 The Company has developed and is continuing to commercialize the ReWalk, an exoskeleton designed for individuals with paraplegia that uses its patented tilt-sensor technology and an on-board computer and motion sensors to drive motorized legs that power movement.
 The ReWalk system consists of a light wearable brace support suit which integrates motors at the joints, rechargeable batteries, an array of sensors and a computer-based control system to power knee and hip movement.
+There are currently two types of ReWalk products: ReWalk Personal and ReWalk Rehabilitation.
+ReWalk Personal is designed for everyday use by individuals at home and in their communities and is custom-fitted for each user.
+ReWalk Rehabilitation is designed for the clinical rehabilitation environment where it provides individuals access to valuable exercise and therapy.
 Additionally, the Company developed and, in June 2019, started to commercialize the ReStore following receipt of European Union CE mark and United States Food and Drug Administration ("FDA").
 The ReStore is a powered, lightweight soft exo-suit intended for use in the rehabilitation of individuals with lower limb disability due to stroke.
-The Company markets and sells its products directly to institutions and individuals and through third-party distributors.
-The Company sells its products directly primarily in Germany and the United States, and primarily through distributors in other markets.
-In its direct markets, the Company has established relationships with rehabilitation centers and the spinal cord injury community, and in its indirect markets, the Company's distributors maintain these relationships.
+The Company markets and sells its products directly to institutions and individuals in Germany and the United States and through third-party distributors in other markets.
+In its direct markets, the Company has established relationships.
 RRI markets and sells products mainly in the United States.
 RRG sell the Company's products mainly in Germany and Europe.